NawidT/ml_trainer_agent/readme.md

+# Problem Statement

+As an ML Engineer, upon starting projects, we often have to conduct initial research regarding things like
+- data avaialable online
+- important parameters across multiple datasets

 # ML Trainer Agent

-An intelligent agent system that helps automate the machine learning workflow - from dataset discovery to model training and evaluation.
+An intelligent agent system that helps automate a subsection of the machine learning workflow.

 ## Overview